 Merging Your Lives—and Your Money

-OK, so if you’re ready to take that step in a relationship, meshing your finances are easier than you think.
+Okay, so if you’re ready to take that step in a relationship, meshing your finances is easier than you think.
 Malani says that the best way to split bills with your partner actually boils down to two key steps.
 Here’s how she breaks it down:

 - Set up a joint checking account (scary, I know).
 But you’ve already committed to spending the rest of your life with this person, so we’re well past the fear of commitment.

 Redirect both your paychecks into this newly established joint checking account.
 Voila.
 It really is that easy—as long as you actually use the new account.
 “Consider this new checking account the headquarters for your financial life,” Malani explains.
 “All the money flows into it and all bills/expenses/savings come out of it.”
 Not only does she believe that this will increase your transparency and clarity, but it should also keep stress and awkward money conversations to a minimum—which is especially useful if one of you is always reminding the other what they owe.

 That Doesn’t Mean You Can’t Keep Money Aside

 But, if you’re anything like me, the idea of having all of your money shared will make you clench up in a hurry.
 That’s okay—Malani is not talking about merging all of your finances but having some of them merged to deal with shared expenses and splitting the bills.
 If you want to have your own secret stash, that’s fine too.